Comprehensive Visibility Protection Program for Class 1 Areas

-The Regional Haze Rule (RHR) establishes a comprehensive visibility protection program for certain national and international parks and wilderness areas (Class 1 areas) and requires states to set reasonable progress goals (RPGs) towards achieving natural visibility conditions in all Class 1 areas by 2064.
+The Regional Haze Rule (RHR) establishes a comprehensive visibility protection program for certain national and international parks and wilderness areas ( Class 1 areas) and requires states to set reasonable progress goals (RPGs) towards achieving natural visibility conditions in all Class 1 areas by 2064.
 EPA released Regional Haze Rule Technical Guidance on Tracking Visibility Progress for the Second Implementation Period outlining the methods by which states should develop their State Implementation Plans (SIPs) for the 2nd planning period (2018-2028).
 The guidance includes methods previously not allowed in the 1st planning period.

-2nd Planning Period Overview
+Important Dates: 2nd Planning Period Overview

 There are five regional planning organizations (RPOs) that evaluate technical information related to how their States and Tribes impact Class 1 areas.
 RPOs are developing proposed methodologies for screening sources to determine whether sources could potentially impact a Class 1 area.
 The data collected and methodologies proposed are then passed to states for their SIP development.

 Software Expertise for Regional Haze

 Trinity has performed regional haze analyses for Best Available Retrofit Technology (BART) and Reasonable Progress (RP) evaluations in support of the Regional Haze Rule with the CAMx photochemical model.
 For the 2nd planning period, photochemical modeling has gained favor and is recommended by EPA because of its superior consideration of chemical reactivity as well as other options.
 We are also versed in the use of the SCICHEM and CMAQ models.

 Download Presentation PDF - Use Of Camx In Evaluating Impacts For The Regional Haze Rule -- 2017

 Trinity Can Help - Contact Us Today